jmbannon/ytdl-sub/README.md

   preset:
     - "tv_show"

-  # Set override variables that are appliciable to this single
+  # Set override variables to set the channel URL and the
-  # subscription download.
+  # name we want to give the TV show.
   overrides:
     tv_show_name: "Rick A"
     url: "https://www.youtube.com/channel/UCuAXFkgsw1L7xaCfnd5JJOw"

-# Let us make another subscription that will only download Rick B's
+# Let us make another subscription that will only download Rick A's
 # video's in the last 2 weeks.
-rick_b_recent:
+rick_a_recent:
   # Inherit our `tv_show` AND `only_recent_videos` preset
+  # Bottom-most presets take precedence.
   preset:
     - "tv_show"
     - "only_recent_videos"

-  # Set override variables that are appliciable to this single
+  # Set override variables for this subscription.
+Modify the
-  # subscription download, and modify the `download_range` to
+  # `download_range` to only download and keep 2 weeks' worth
-  # only grab 2 week's worth of videos
+  # of videos.
   overrides:
     tv_show_name: "Rick A"
     url: "https://www.youtube.com/channel/UCuAXFkgsw1L7xaCfnd5JJOw"